-Many stores have a price matching guarantee which means if you’re not taking advantage of this wonderful money saving tool then you’re throwing money out the window.
+Many Canadian grocery stores have a price matching guarantee which means if you’re not taking advantage of this money-saving tool then you’re leaving money on the table.

 Don’t believe me?

 You are because what takes a few minutes of your time might take you longer to earn the money you are splashing without cashing in on the savings.